 Is it possible to ensure public health without violating the privacy of individuals?
 This question is now confronting researchers and ethical experts like never before.

-Major tech companies like Apple and Google have already announced that they’re rolling out Bluetooth-based COVID-19 contact tracing measures, according to a report
+Major tech companies like Apple and Google have already announced that they’re rolling out Bluetooth-based COVID-19 contact tracing measures, according to a report from Wired.

 Government health agencies will be able to use these apps to better monitor the public’s movements, but the companies have nevertheless reassured the public and made promises about the privacy of these applications.